 An electric motor is an electromechanical device that converts electrical energy into mechanical energy.
-Basically, there are two types of motor AC motors like ( Synchronous and Asynchronous motors) and DC motors like ( brushed and brushless ).
+Basically, there are three types of electric motors, AC motors like ( Synchronous and Asynchronous motors) , DC motors like ( brushed and brushless ) and Special purpose motors.

 What is the working principle of an electric motor?